 The True Bruce Lee

-Third Observation: Through a combination of internet research and aforementioned Bruce Lee timeline, the earliest dated picture of Bruce wearing his 6139 we could find was 10 May 1969, attending the National Karate Championships (NKC) in Washington DC.
+The Mid-May 1969 National Karate Championship in Washington, DC: Through a combination of internet research and aforementioned Bruce Lee timeline, the earliest dated picture of Bruce wearing his 6139 we could find was 10 May 1969, attending the National Karate Championships (NKC) in Washington DC.
 Cross-referencing the source of the NKC picture below ("The Greats of Tae Kwon Do, JOSEPH HAYES,") with the aforementioned timeline at https://bruceleewashere.com/timeline, and it notes Bruce was only in Washington, DC, once in 1969 - on 10 May.
 The timeline also noted his attendance at the same DC-based NKC event in 1967 and 1968 (which appeared to be held during the same May/June time frame annually), but this is well before the 1969 debut of the 6139.
 Seiko 6139 case backs have surfaced dating the watch's first production to January 1969 - and some even back to November 1968 allegedly - and if we hold to the general supposed rule of six months lead time, May 1969 is within this time frame.
-While some assert it wasn't possible to purchase the 6139 before it was sold internationally in June 1969, we assess there enough evidence - and Lee was a well-known figure by this time with strong connections to Asia, rendering it feasible he could have been gifted the watch by an interested party before it was reportedly released - that play of a month or two before this June date is well within reason.
+While some assert it wasn't possible to purchase the 6139 before it was sold internationally in June 1969, we assess there enough evidence - and Lee was a well-known figure by this time in Asia, rendering it feasible he could have been gifted the watch by an interested party before it was reportedly released (for those unfamiliar with the entertainment and watch industry this was, and remains, a common practice) - that play of a month or two before this June date is well within reason.

 Importantly, Lee wasn't known for possessing more than a handful of watches, and the stainless-steel rally bracelet was not/not identified in photographs on any other watch Lee wore - leading to the assessment that if the unique bracelet was present, he wore it on his black-dialed 6139.
 A rally bracelet can be easily discerned in both 1969 pictures, as well as a quite similar hour indice lume pattern.
-Per forum scholarship and pictures there, Lee owned first a Stelux-Kresiler rally bracelet and subsequently a Seiko 6139-8020 OEM rally bracelet altered to fit - and the rally bracelet can be easily discerned in both 1969 pictures, as well as a quite similar hour indice lume pattern.
-Related, the earliest known date for the 6139 non-JDM variant and 6139-6010 HK day wheel variant is at least March and July 1969, respectively, per forum research - these early dates safely rule out the “Water 70 Resist” dial variant, which did not appear until after Bruce was first seen wearing his 6139.
+Per forum scholarship and pictures there, Lee first wore a Stelux-Kreisler rally bracelet on his black-dialed 6139 and subsequently a Seiko 6139-8020 OEM rally bracelet altered to fit; the rally bracelet can be easily discerned in both 1969 pictures, as well as a quite similar hour indice lume pattern.
+Related, the earliest known date for the 6139 non-JDM variant and 6139-6010 HK day wheel variant is at least March 1969, per forum research - these early dates safely rule out the “Water 70 Resist” dial variant, which did not appear until after Bruce was first seen wearing his 6139.
 Finally, of important note and per excellent previous forum research, advertisements for the Hong Kong version of the Seiko 6139-6010 appeared around the time Lee was first photographed wearing the watch, namely, mid-1969.